igorschultz/conformity-gcp/README.md

 ### LocalMachine

-# Cloud One File Storage Security
+# Cloud One Conformity

-# Deploy scanner and storage stacks
+# Configure GCP Credentials to Conformity Bot Access

 ## Overview

-<walkthrough-tutorial-duration duration="10"></walkthrough-tutorial-duration>
+<walkthrough-tutorial-duration duration="20"></walkthrough-tutorial-duration>

 This tutorial will guide you to identify misconfigurations and address compliance to an existing GCP project by deploying Cloud One Conformity.